 As you move to the post-production stage, you become even less of an expert.
 Many clients decide to stay close to their agency account person.
 I believe you should talk directly with every expert (editors) you work with.
 A personal approach will enable you to get the most out of each of the experts.
 Your greatness happens through their greatness.

-The biggest challenge for most brand leaders is to stay focused on your overall vision at every stage, and then inspire and challenge to move towards that vision.
+At every stage, stay focused on your overall vision at every stage; inspire and challenge to move towards that vision.
+Show your passion.

 At Beloved Brands, we run workshops to train marketers in all aspects of marketing from strategic thinking, analysis, writing brand plans, creative briefs and reports, judging advertising and media.
 To see a WORKSHOP ON MARKETING EXECUTION, click on the Powerpoint presentation below: